plumed/plumed2/developer-doc/plmdIntro.md

 Notice that also forward declarations discussed above are a bit simpler to implement using C++11 syntax.
-This can be done using a std::unique_ptr or, even better, using the class ForwardDecl, which is similar to a std::unique_ptr but only implements the necessary method in order to be less error prone.
+This can be done using a std::unique_ptr or, even better, using the class ForwardDecl, which is a small utility class that only implement two methods:
+- A constructor, which takes an arbitrary number of parameters and use them to construct an internally stored `std::unique_ptr`.
+- A `operator *`, which returns a pointer to the object.

+An example usage is below:

 \verbatim